 - 1. Open the Restore HMC Data task from the HMC Management work pane. - 2.
-From the Restore HMC Data window, you can choose to restore data from a Network File System (NFS) server or a File Transfer Protocol (FTP) server. - 3.
+From the Restore HMC Data window, click Restore from a remote Network File System (NFS) server, Restore from a remote File Transfer Protocol (FTP) server, Restore from a remote Secure Shell File Transfer Protocol (SFTP) server, or Restore from a remote removable media. - 3.
 Click Next to proceed or Cancel to exit the task without making any changes.